 A little bit south of the Cathedral lies another impressive palace called Alcázar of Seville.
 Within that palace is heaven.. or at least a park that resembles it.
 Its lush green vegetation, white walls and beautiful floras contradict the exterior of the palace.
 I spent at least 2 hours in here, just walking around and getting lost in the park.

 To spice things up a little, let's take a break from all the old structure and marvel at the modern creation that is the Metropol Parasol.
 I found that this is where the cool kids like the hang out, chilling out with friends, skateboarding etc. Even though, this building is drastically different in style compared to all the other buildings around it, surprisingly it did not seem so to me.
 Somehow, it blended in very well with the city.

-Fine dining by the river in Triana
+Eat Tapas by the River in Triana

 People usually go into Seville old town to find something to eat eventhough they know that it will be overpriced and crowded with tourists.
 If you are looking for a more laid back and authenthic experience, all you have to do is cross the river to Triana and eat at one of the many tapas bars along the river like all the locals do.

 Las Golondrinas 2 is a good place if you crave authentic tapas for a bargain.

 Finding a cafe where you can sit and work without getting a death stare from the owner in Spain outside major cities has proved to be challenging.
 Due to the culture here, most cafes are a hybrid between a tapas bar and a coffee shop.
 Since they also serve food as well as coffee, it is uncommon for people to sit in one of these tapas bars and work away.
 I was unable to find a good local cafe here for work, unfortunately so I would suggest you stick to StarBucks or stay at your hostels.

 A location of a Starbucks where you can work from.

 Further Reading for Spain